Shear terror comes over me when I realize I have no other choice but to bring all 3 of my small kids along to the grocery store.

 Ask thoughtful open-ended questions and give them time and space to share their thoughts and feelings.
 Help them identify the emotions they are feeling (these emotions flashcards and visuals are a fantastic resource for doing this) This is a time to just listen and empathize, not to judge, freak out or teach a life lesson.

-Being listened to and feeling understood is deeply therapeutic for your child.
+Being listened to and feeling understood is deeply therapeutic for your child and plants essential seeds for raising an emotionally intelligent child.

 Being intentional with preparation